-- An exhibit can be made from a commercial kit or pattern as these give a youth the chance to explore new craft areas. - Craft objects must be in good condition, ready for display. - Must exhibit age appropriate work and good quality workmanship of the craft. - Figure 1 If an exhibit takes a short length of time, multiple items may be exhibited and displayed nicely to create one exhibit. - F If a commercially available kit/pattern is used include the name of the kit/pattern on your Double Entry Tag. - Small, delicate, fragile items should be displayed in a display box.
+- NEW The Number of years you have been participating in the project and two (2) things learned MUST be written on the back of your entry tag. - An exhibit can be made from a commercial kit or pattern as these give a youth the chance to explore new craft areas. - Craft objects must be in good condition, ready for display. - Must exhibit age appropriate work and good quality workmanship of the craft. - If an exhibit takes a short length of time, multiple items may be exhibited and displayed nicely to create one exhibit. - If a commercially available kit/pattern is used include the name of the kit/pattern on your Entry Tag. - Small, delicate, fragile items should be displayed in a display box.
 Objects whose ultimate use is to hang on the wall must have mountings on them and be ready for hanging. - These exhibits can be hobby crafts and/or can be made from commercial patterns and kits.
 Original designed items can be entered in Section 22 Fine Arts & Crafts.